Recursive projection-aggregation decoding of Reed-Muller codes: Introduction

-More specifically, we compare our new algorithm for RM codes with the Successive Cancellation List (SCL) decoder for CRC-aided polar codes \cite{Tal15}, where we set the list and CRC size to take optimal values\footnote{The optimal CRC size depends on the choice of code length and rate.}.
-This gives essentially the optimal decoding error probability for polar codes.
-For AWGN channels, our new algorithm has about $0.75$dB gain (more in some cases) over polar codes in the short code length ($\le 1024$) and low code rate ($\le 0.5$) regime, and similar improvements are also obtained for BSC channels.
+More specifically, we compare our new algorithm for RM codes with the Successive Cancellation List (SCL) decoder for CRC-aided polar codes \cite{Tal15}, where we set the CRC size to take optimal values\footnote{The optimal CRC size depends on the choice of code length and rate.}.
+For AWGN channels, our new algorithm has about $0.5$dB gain (more in some cases) over polar codes in various short code length ($\le 1024$) and low code rate ($\le 0.5$) regimes, and similar improvements are also obtained for BSC channels.
+Moreover, the performance of our new decoding algorithm is comparable to the best previously known algorithms for RM codes \cite{Dumer06a}.

 In the above regimes, the decoding error probability of our new algorithm is in fact shown to be close to that of the Maximal Likelihood decoder on RM codes.
 Some extensions and variants to potentially further improve the performance are also discussed, as well as possible extensions of the projection-aggregation algorithms to other families of codes.